randdusing/cordova-plugin-bluetoothle/readme.md

 ## Available for Hire ##
-I'm available for hire on Bluetooth Low Energy, Ionic and Cordova projects.
+I'm available part time for Bluetooth Low Energy, Ionic and Cordova projects.
 This would really help keep the project alive and up to date.
 You can contact me via: <randdusing@gmail.com>, [Facebook](https://www.facebook.com/randdusing), [LinkedIn](https://www.linkedin.com/in/randdusing) or [Twitter](https://twitter.com/randdusing) for more information.

 ## Requirements ##